shieryl-ryle/ftw-de-bootcamp/README.md

 - Lecture slides will be provided separately
 - Technical overview and guide can be found [here](TECHNICAL-README.md).
+- Configuration for Local vs Remote setup can be found [here](LOCAL-REMOTE-SETUP.md).

 # Track Your Learnings